 “Differentiation is simply a teacher attending to the learning needs of a particular student or small groups of students, rather than teaching a class as though all individuals in it were basically alike.” – Carol Ann Tomlinson

 Differentiation is the practice of learning the interests and needs of each student and then implementing strategies that help a student engage with the curriculum in a way that is authentic and provides a path for learning.
-There are several differentiation strategies that teachers use everyday, and even the facilitation of such strategies may look different across classes due to the unique needs of each student.
-Many of the strategies revolve around providing opportunity for choice in product or response, facilitating open-ended discussion or responses, moving quickly from understanding to analysis or application, and utilizing flexible grouping during learning stations or workshop lessons.
+There are several differentiation strategies that teachers use every day, and even the facilitation of such strategies may look different across classes due to the unique needs of each student.
+Many of the strategies revolve around providing opportunities for choice in product or response, facilitating open-ended discussion or responses, moving quickly from understanding to analysis or application, and utilizing flexible grouping during learning stations or workshop lessons.

 2nd Quarter Differentiation Report